 Career & Technical Education

 Career & Technical Education (CTE) classes combine high-quality, rigorous instruction with real-life experiences to prepare students for the future.
 Mesquite CTE offers 26 programs of study that equip students to achieve at high levels whether they are starting college, attending a technical school, or entering the workforce after high school graduation.

 Students are also offered opportunities to earn paid and unpaid work experience, state and nationally recognized professional certifications, and college credits through dual-credit programs with our three partnership academies with DCCCD.
 CTE courses help prepare students for a variety of real-world careers and the goal for our CTE program is to produce capable young adults who can think critically and independently, communicate effectively, and work collaboratively in today’s world.

 Of the more than 40,000 MISD students 24,411 occupied seats in CTE classes for the 19-20 school year.
-Students also completed 1,730 dual credit hours.
-Nearly 1,400 certifications were obtained during the 2018-2019 school year and numbers are coming in for this year.
+Students also completed 1,838 dual credit hours and nearly 1,000 certifications were obtained during the 2019-2020 school year.
 Students with greater exposure to CTE are more likely to graduate from high school, enroll in college, be employed, and earn higher wages.